hotavocado/HBN_EMA_NIMH/README.md

 <br/>

+_Note: while Thoughts2a and Thoughts2b works fine, changing the condition for morning11a from `true` to `morning11 < 8` will hide the whole morning_sleep_and_behavior activity_

 **These conditional logic items work some of the time, depending on which choice is selected from the question upstream:**<br/>

 | itemId | activityId | condition | question |